akuklev/LiterateKotlin/README.md

 ```kotlin
 reserve z : Point, prefix n : Int, suffix count : Int
 ```
-In scope of this declaration, identifier `z` with optional numeric indices (e.g. `z2`) will have the default type `Point`, and all multipart identifiers with the first part `n` or the last part `count` (e.g. `nUsers` and `pointCount`, but not `neighbour` or `account`) will have the default type `Int`.
-Generalized form of reserve blocks may greatly simplify signatures of generic methods, see <http://agda.readthedocs.io/en/v2.7.0/language/generalization-of-declared-variables.html>.
+In scope of this declaration, identifier `z` with optional numeric indices (e.g. `z2`) will have the default type `Point`, and all multipart identifiers with the first part `n` or the last part `count` (e.g. `nUsers` and `pointCount`, but not `neighbour` or `account`) the default type `Int`.
+Generalized form of reserve blocks, [pioneered by Agda](http://agda.readthedocs.io/en/v2.7.0/language/generalization-of-declared-variables.html), allows significant reduction of polymorphic signatures.

 ## Compliance with functional notation
 In Kotlin, the method invocation `method(args)` is a complex notation.
-It allows for optional arguments, named arguments, a variable number of tail arguments, and special handling for the last argument of functional type.
-Parentheses can be omitted (while invocation still is implied!).
-For that reason, methods be referred to by their name, and the notation `::method` (`class::method` in fully qualified case) has to be used instead.
+It supports optional arguments, named arguments, a variable number of tail arguments, and syntactic sugar for the last argument of functional type.
+It even allows omitting parentheses altogether while invocation still is implied.
+To disambiguate, methods cannot be referred to simply by their name, and the notation `::method` (or `class::method`) has to be used instead.

-Application of callables (values of type `(args)-> R`) mimics method invocation with the exception that parentheses are mandatory and several subtle limitations.
+Application of callables (i.e. values of type `(args)-> R`) mimics method invocation with the exception that parentheses are mandatory and several subtle limitations.
 This approach contradicts the usual mathematical practice, where it is customary to write `sin x` instead of `sin(x)` and `f a b` for `( f(a) )(b)`.
 We propose to use opt-in `import FunctionalNotation` adding the type former `X -> Y` (without parens around `X`) to introduce functions like `sin` that can be used as customary in mathematics and functional programming languages.

 ## Compliance with mathematical notation